ethereum/solidity-blog/_posts/2020-09-18-meet-the-team.md

 #### What is your professional background?

-I graduated from Technische Universitaet Berlin with a Ph.D. in computer science.
+I graduated from Technische Universität Berlin with a Ph.D. in computer science.
 My Ph.D. thesis focused on developing techniques to find security vulnerabilities quicker in open-source software.

 #### What is your role in the Solidity team?
 On which parts of Solidity do you work the most?